Nannies Versus Daycares: The Case for Germs - TENT Blog

 Benefits of a Nanny Agency

 There are many pluses and minuses to both working with a private nanny versus having your child attend a daycare.
-Your family’s personal priorities and attitudes about germs may direct you to make the decision which works best for your household.
+Your family’s personal priorities and attitudes about germs may direct you to make the decision that works best for your household.

 Daycares have many advantages as well.
 It offers a social setting, much like playdates, to facilitate social skill development.
 Daycares maintain a school-like curriculum that can contribute to your child’s preparation for the strict school setting.
 Daycares also tend to have a large assortment of toys for your little one to independently play with.